OneMain Holdings (OMF) Received its Third Buy in a Row

-After Piper Sandler and Northland Securities gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
-Analyst Moshe Orenbuch maintained a Buy rating on OneMain Holdings today and set a price target of $36.00.
-The company’s shares closed last Monday at $20.36.
+After Piper Sandler and Wells Fargo gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Michael Grondahl maintained a Buy rating on OneMain Holdings yesterday and set a price target of $40.00.
+The company’s shares closed last Monday at $20.54.

-According to TipRanks.com, Orenbuch is a 5-star analyst with an average return of 7.0% and a 62.8% success rate.
-Orenbuch covers the Financial sector, focusing on stocks such as Discover Financial Services, Capital One Financial, and Curo Group Holdings.
+According to TipRanks.com, Grondahl is a 3-star analyst with an average return of 0.7% and a 46.3% success rate.
+Grondahl covers the Financial sector, focusing on stocks such as Altisource Portfolio Solutions SA, International Money Express, and WisdomTree Investments.

-Currently, the analyst consensus on OneMain Holdings is a Strong Buy with an average price target of $41.82, which is an 117.8% upside from current levels.
-In a report issued on April 20, Northland Securities also assigned a Buy rating to the stock with a $40.00 price target.
+OneMain Holdings has an analyst consensus of Strong Buy, with a price target consensus of $41.82, an 117.8% upside from current levels.
+In a report issued on April 20, Wells Fargo also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>